- Mystery Series

 That chilled me.

-At $2.99 (or free for the Unlimited user), and an hour or so of time, this felt like a break-even investment.
+At $6-ish and an hour or so of time, this felt like a break-even investment.
 I was hoping for a positive return of laughs, and got the smiles instead.
 But overall I'd say it's a good way to spend an afternoon.
 Very worthwhile for the Unlimited folks, less so for the money-spenders.